 You can use LoseIt!
 Premium as both a web app and a mobile app for Android or iOS mobile devices.
 LoseIt!
 Premium also offers integration with running apps Runkeeper and Strava.

 You can sign up for a seven-day free trial.
-You can stay with the free version of LoseIt!, but know that it offers fewer features than the Premium app.
-The Premium (paid) account option starts off at $39.99 per year, which is the least expensive of the weight loss apps we tested.
-You can also sign up for a lifetime Premium membership for $149.99.
+You can stay with the free version of LoseIt!, but know that it offers fewer features than the Premium (paid) app.
+The Premium app costs $40 per year (billed annually), which is the least expensive of the weight loss apps we tested.
+There is no option to be billed monthly, but you can sign up for a lifetime Premium membership for only $100.

 What to know about weight loss apps